Wound care centers

 - Excess alcohol use

 Non-healing wounds may take months to heal.
+Surgery may be performed to speed up healing.
 Some wounds never heal completely.

 Your Wound Care Team